confluentinc/kafka-rest/docs/intro.rst

    You can download prebuilt versions of the Kafka REST Proxy as part of the `Confluent Platform <http://confluent.io/downloads/>`_.
 To install from source, follow the instructions in the `Development`_ section.
-Before starting the REST Proxy you must start Kafka and the Schema Registry.
+Before starting the REST Proxy you must start Kafka and |sr|.
 You can find instructions for starting those services in the `Schema Registry repository <http://github.com/confluentinc/schema-registry>`_.